PCF PEC Survey Data Collection Begins Next Week!

 Working with Practice Clients to Support the PEC Survey

-Today, CMS sent all PCF practices an email that asks for their help to increase PEC Survey response rates.
-The email encourages practices to take the following steps to promote patient awareness of the survey this fall:
+CMS has asked all PCF practices for their help to increase PEC Survey response rates.
+The email sent to practices on August 6 encourages practices to take the following steps to promote patient awareness of the survey this fall:

-We recommend that you follow up on this email and encourage your practice clients to take these important steps.
+We recommend that you follow up and encourage your practice clients to take these important steps.

 CMS also asks that PEC Survey vendors work closely with their practice clients to ensure the success of the PEC Survey.
 We share some ideas here, but if you have had other successful ideas, we welcome suggestions.